chipforge/StdCellLib/README.md

 ### LaTeX

 The Standard Cell Library uses LaTeX for documentation.
-On Debian based systems, LaTeX can be installed with
+On Debian based systems, LaTeX can be installed (as root) with

 ```
 apt-get install texlive-latex-extra texlive-extra-utils texlive-latex-recommended